-Tokyo is the ultimate 24-hour city, but look behind its frantic, hightech frontage and you'll find plenty of tranquil backstreets and old temples to explore.
+Tokyo is the ultimate 24-hour city, but look behind its frantic, high-tech frontage and you'll find plenty of tranquil backstreets and old temples to explore.
 This morning, head to the Meiji Jingu Shrine, dedicated to one of the most influential emperors in Japanese history.
 Continue to the famous Shibuya Crossing, perhaps the most recognisable site in Japan.

 According to the day of your visit, you will also visit either the East Gardens of the Imperial Palace or see the Imperial Plaza with Nijubashi Bridge.
 The gardens are closed on Mondays, Fridays, and occasionally Tuesdays.
-You will be on your feet for approximately 4-5 hours during your touring in Tokyo.